-The hybrid version feels more energetic, with the electric drive producing more urgent acceleration from a standstill.
+The hybrid version gets an impressive 37 mpg, and it doesn't suffer from the same unpleasant engine noise.
+The hybrid also feels more energetic, with the electric drive producing more urgent acceleration from a standstill.

 The ride takes a step backward compared to earlier generations.
-Now, it's taut with some stiff impacts.
-However, its handling and steering response has improved, making the RAV4 a bit more agile.
+Now, it's taut and tends to feel jumpy on certain pavement surfaces.
+However, handling and steering response has improved, making the RAV4 a bit more agile.

-The driver's seat works well for people both short and tall, and gives a good view out over the hood.
-Visibility is likewise good to the sides, but thick rear pillars create significant blind spots to the rear.
+The driver's seat works well for both short and tall people, and it enables a good view out over the hood.
+Visibility is likewise good to the sides, but thick rear pillars create significant blind spots to the back.

 The padded dashboard has tasteful stitching, and the leather-wrapped steering wheel is a nice touch for the segment.
 But the interior feels bland, bordering on cheap, thanks to a wealth of hard plastic trim, particularly compared to peers such as the Mazda CX-5 and Subaru Forester.

-The second-generation Toyota Safety Sense safety and driver assist suite comes standard.
+The Toyota Safety Sense 2.0 system of advanced safety and driver assist suite comes standard.
 It includes forward collision warning with pedestrian detection, automatic emergency braking, lane departure warning, lane keeping assist, adaptive cruise control, and road sign recognition.
 Blind spot warning and rear cross traffic alert are optional.